-Upon discovering the event, Collegiate School moved quickly to investigate and respond to the incident, assess the security of Collegiate School systems, and notify potentially affected individuals.
-Collegiate School is also working to implement additional safeguards and training to its employees.
-Collegiate School is providing access to credit monitoring services for twelve (12) months, through Experian, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, AdviceOne moved quickly to investigate and respond to the incident, assess the security of its systems and identify potentially affected individuals.
+Further, AdviceOne notified the Federal Bureau of Investigation regarding the event and is cooperating with its investigation.
+AdviceOne also implemented additional safeguards and training to its employees.
+AdviceOne is providing individuals whose personal information was potentially affected by this incident with access to credit monitoring services for twenty-four (24) months through Experian at no cost to the individuals.

-Additionally, Collegiate School is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Collegiate School is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, AdviceOne is providing impacted individuals with guidance on how to better protect against identity theft and fraud.
+AdviceOne is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+AdviceOne is also providing notice of this incident to regulators as required and the three major consumer credit reporting agencies, Equifax, Experian, and TransUnion.